-Basic Human Anatomy and Physiology......(4 cr.)
+BIO 155 Basic Human Anatomy and Physiology (4 cr.)
 3-3

 The structure and function of the human body, including discussions of dysfunction, current issues, and practical applications.
-Designed for Wellness and Physical Education majors.
-Credit will not be given for students majoring in Biology or pre-professional health programs.
+Designed for Health Promotions & Exercise Science and Education majors.
+Credit will not be given to students majoring in Biology.
 (Prerequisite: BIO 105)

-BIO/HPE 207

-Principles of Nutrition(3 cr.)
+BIO/HPE 207 Principles of Nutrition (3 cr.)
 3-0

-Introductory course designed to familiarize students with biochemical processes of digestion, absorption, and metabolism, as well as the contributions of various nutrients to the health of individuals at various ages, appropriate for pre-health professionals.
+An introductory course designed to familiarize students with the biochemical processes of digestion, absorption, and metabolism, as well as the contributions of various nutrients to the health of individuals at various ages, appropriate for pre-health professionals.

-General Zoology......(4 cr.)
+BIO 220 General Zoology (4 cr.)
 3-3